 Beginning in September 2017 we started to design and implement a permaculture garden that would help feed the resident community and guests who come to sit retreat.

 Our long term vision is not only to become sustainable but to contribute to a much needed culture of regeneration: "In general, regenerative systems create conditions conducive to life, nurturing diversity and complexity characterized by mutually supportive relationships that build resilience, adaptive capacity and transformability throughout the system as a whole.
 In the creation of a regenerative enterprise we should ask (...)
 How can our connection with the system we are harvesting from grow the integrity, resilience and long-term viability of these people and this place? (...)
-By caring for and working towards the health and wellbeing of our communities and ecosystems, enterprises can collaborate to become catalysts of a culture of regeneration." - Daniel Christian Wahl (Source) Our project is just a little over a year old, but it has already transformed the Zen Center and our resident community! |
+By caring for and working towards the health and wellbeing of our communities and ecosystems, enterprises can collaborate to become catalysts of a culture of regeneration." - Daniel Christian Wahl If you feel inspired by our permaculture project and want to support it - we greatly appreciate donations towards it, as it's entirely run by volunteers who offer their heart, time and energy. |

 |